BlankSpruce/gersemi/README.md

   --warnings-as-errors  Treat warnings as errors so that status code becomes 1 when at
                         least one warning would be issued.
 This option is not inhibited by --quiet.
+  --line-ranges LINE_RANGES
+                        Try to format code only in specified line ranges.
+This option works only with one input file.
+Range is specified as pairs of integers indicating line numbers (1-based) joined with `-` (dash) and each pair must be separated by comma.
+Examples of valid values of this option: a) single line range: 13-21 b) multiple line ranges: 10-49,51-100,111-123 c) single line: 7-7.
+                        This option can be specified multiple times and union of ranges will be considered, example: `--line-ranges 10-49 --line-ranges 51-100` is the same as `--line-ranges 10-49,51-100`

 ```
 ### [pre-commit](https://pre-commit.com/) hook